tech1tarun/simon-says/README.md

 ## ⚙️ How to Play

-Press any key to begin the game.
+- Press any key to begin the game.

-Simon will flash a sequence of colors.
+- Simon will flash a sequence of colors.

-Repeat the sequence by clicking the buttons in the correct order.
+- Repeat the sequence by clicking the buttons in the correct order.

-Each round adds one more step to the sequence.
+- Each round adds one more step to the sequence.

-If you make a mistake, the game ends, and you can restart.
+- If you make a mistake, the game ends(with the red screen), and you can restart.

 <!-- 📸 Screenshots (Optional)